Phillies rout Mets to punch playoff ticket and near NL East crown

 Assured at least a National League wild card, the Phillies can secure their first division title since 2011 with one more win this weekend against the rival Mets at Citi Field.

-Philadelphia's victory coupled with Atlanta's 4-3 loss in Miami eliminated the Braves from contention for the NL East crown — ending their six-year reign atop the division.
+Philadelphia's victory coupled with Atlanta's 4-3 loss at last-place Miami eliminated the Braves from contention for the NL East crown — ending their six-year reign atop the division.

-New York, which had won four in a row and 16 of 20, remained two games ahead of Atlanta for the final NL playoff spot.
-The Mets began the night tied with Arizona for the second of three wild cards — the Diamondbacks started a little later in Milwaukee.
+New York, which had won four in a row and 16 of 20, fell a game behind Arizona for the second of three NL wild cards.
+But the Mets remained two games ahead of Atlanta for the league's last playoff spot.

-Philadelphia stole five bases — four in a six-run fourth inning capped by Bohm's homer off reliever Adam Ottavino.
-Johan Rojas had a two-run double off starter David Peterson (9-3), pulled after just 64 pitches and 3 2/3 innings — his shortest start of the season.
+Philadelphia stole a season-best five bases — four in a six-run fourth inning capped by Bohm's homer off reliever Adam Ottavino.
+Johan Rojas had a two-run double off starter David Peterson (9-3), pulled after just 64 pitches and 3 2/3 innings — his shortest start this season.

-Cristopher Sánchez (11-9) overcame a shaky start and five walks in five innings for the win.
+Sánchez (11-9) overcame a shaky start and a career-high five walks in five innings.
 Philadelphia outhit the Mets 17-4.

 Jose Iglesias launched his first career leadoff homer for New York, pushing his hitting streak to 14 games.

-New York's J.D.
-Martinez went 0 for 3 with a walk and is hitless in 31 at-bats.
+Mets slugger J.D.
+Martinez went 0 for 3 with a walk and is hitless in 31 at-bats, the longest skid of his career.

 TRAINER’S ROOM

-Mets: SS Francisco Lindor (sore back) has missed five straight games and played only one inning in the past seven.
-But manager Carlos Mendoza said Lindor was feeling better and planned to run and play catch before the game.
-If he felt good enough to progress to baseball activities, it's possible Lindor could return to the lineup Saturday. ...
+Mets: Francisco Lindor (sore back) has missed five straight games and played only one inning in the past seven.
+He received a numbing injection for the facet joints on each side of the spine.
+“Trying to do whatever it takes to come back as soon as I can.
+Without it,” Lindor said, “it didn’t feel like I could get back sooner rather than later.”
+The star shortstop ran, played catch and took a couple rounds of batting practice from the right side.
+Before the game, Mendoza said if Lindor felt good enough to get through baseball activities, it's possible he could return to the lineup Saturday. ...
 RHP Kodai Senga (strained left calf) will throw no more than two innings and 30-35 pitches in a rehab outing Saturday for Triple-A Syracuse.
 If all goes well, he could come off the 60-day injured list and be available to pitch in some role Friday at Milwaukee.
-“Ultimately we'll have to make a judgment call on what's beat for the team,” president of baseball operations David Stearns said. ...
+“Ultimately we'll have to make a judgment call on what's best for the team,” president of baseball operations David Stearns said. ...
 C Francisco Alvarez and OF Tyrone Taylor were rested.

 UP NEXT